samirk927/CS410/README.md

 Source:
 http://ai.stanford.edu/~amaas/data/sentiment/

 The dataset contains 50,000 reviews from IMDB which are divided evenly into 25K training and 25K testing dataset.
-For the purpose of this project the testing dataset has been created by removing the polarity from the training dataset.
 On the entire collection, no more than 30 reviews are allowed per movie.
 Any movie with a rating score of <=4 is considered as negative and >=7 as positive.
 Neutral ratings(rating 5 and 6) are not considered.

 Files